Provider cleared over mouldy school lunches

 NZ Food Safety says the most plausible explanation is that lunches meant to be served the week before were accidentally mixed with last Monday's meals.

-Investigators found it was unlikely the School Lunch Collective had delivered old meals.
+Investigators found it was unlikely that the School Lunch Collective had delivered old meals.

 The school has maintained the mouldy lunches were not the result of a mix-up at its end.